Lawsuit: Virginia police officers threatened man during stop | Taiwan News | 2021/04/10

 “Yeah, you should be!” one of the officers responded during the stop at a gas station.

-Nazario says his constitutional rights were violated by the traffic stop in the town of Windsor in December.
-The two sides in the case are disputing what happened after a second police officer joined the first one in the stop.
+In a lawsuit filed earlier this month, Nazario says his constitutional rights were violated during the traffic stop in the town of Windsor.
+The two sides in the case dispute what happened after a second police officer joined the first one in the stop.
+At the time, Nazario was coming from his duty station and going home, attorney Jonathan Arthur told The Associated Press on Friday.

+“Graduated from Virginia State University.
+He was commissioned out of their ROTC program.
+He's an officer in the United States armed forces,” Arthur said.
+“These guys decide to do this to him.”

+Asked about Nazario's condition after the incident, Arthur said, “He's definitely not doing too well.”

 Windsor Police Officer Daniel Crocker radioed he was attempting to stop a vehicle with no rear license plate and tinted windows.
 He said the driver was “eluding police” and he considered it a “high-risk traffic stop,” according to a report he submitted afterward and which was included in the court filing.

+The lawsuit says by the time the two officers reached Nazario's SUV, the license plate was visible in the rear.

-According to the lawsuit, when the two officers got out, they immediately drew their guns and pointed them at Nazario as he sat in his SUV.
-The officers then attempted to pull Nazario out of the vehicle, who continued to keep his hands in the air.
+Nazario drove his SUV to a well-lit gas station where, according to the lawsuit, the two officers got out and immediately drew their guns and pointed them at Nazario after they got out of their cars.
+The officers then attempted to pull Nazario out of the vehicle while he continued to keep his hands in the air.
 Gutierrez then stepped back and pepper-sprayed Nazario multiple times as officers yelled for him to get out of the car.

 “I don't even want to reach for my seatbelt, can you please? ...
-My hands are out, can you please — look, this is really messed up,” Nazario stammered, his eyes clenched shut, upon being pepper-sprayed.
+My hands are out, can you please — look, this is really messed up,” Nazario stammered upon being pepper-sprayed, his eyes clenched shut.

 Nazario got out of the vehicle and again asked for a supervisor.
 Gutierrez responded with “knee-strikes” to his legs, knocking him to the ground, the lawsuit says.
 The two officers struck him multiple times, then handcuffed and interrogated him.

+The traffic stop was captured on Nazario's cellphone video, and the body-worn cameras worn by Crocker and Gutierrez, according to the lawsuit.

+“These cameras captured footage of behavior consistent with a disgusting nationwide trend of law enforcement officers, who, believing they can operate with complete impunity, engage in unprofessional, discourteous, racially biased, dangerous and sometimes deadly abuses of authority ...” the lawsuit says.

-The Associated Press reached out to Windsor police for comment, but an email was not returned and their voice mailbox was full.
+The AP reached out to Windsor police for comment, but an email was not returned and their voice mailbox was full.
+No one answered the phone at a number listed for Crocker on Friday.

-Crocker and Gutierrez still work for the department, according to the town manager.
+Crocker and Gutierrez still work for the department, the town manager told The Virginian-Pilot of Norfolk.
 Windsor is about 70 miles (112 kilometers) southeast of Richmond.